farhanazmiCS/cs50-psets/README.md

 # CS50x Problem Sets
 ## About
-My solutions to the CS50 problem sets are located in this repository.
+My solutions to the CS50 problem sets.